• Skip to primary navigation

 • 📖 Recipe

-Hong Kong Macaroni Soup features tender elbow pasta in hot, flavorful chicken broth seasoned with soy sauce, oyster sauce, sesame oil, topped with peas, carrots, sliced pork ham, and a runny fried egg.
+My version of Hong Kong Macaroni Soup features tender elbow pasta in warm, flavorful chicken broth with peas, carrots, sliced pork ham, topped with a runny fried egg.

-This Chinese noodle soup brings warmth to the soul and is often served at Hong Kong-Style cafés (aka 'cha-chang-tengs' in Cantonese) as an affordable meal for breakfast or lunch.
+This Chinese noodle soup is often served at Hong Kong-Style cafés (aka 'cha-chaan-tengs' in Cantonese) as an affordable meal for breakfast or lunch.
+The pasta is usually slightly overcooked at these cafés.

 hong style kong macaroni soup

-It's important to note that there are two versions of this macaroni soup: the plain version and the tomato version, where the latter features a tomato chicken broth.
+There are two versions of this macaroni soup: this plain version and the tomato version, which features a tomato-seasoned broth.
 Both are equally delicious!

 Ingredients & Substitutes